raquo/Laminar/website/docs/documentation.md

 These methods correspond to invocations of the corresponding native JS `dom.Event` methods.
 MDN docs: [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault), [stopPropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation), [stopImmediatePropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation)

-Importantly, these are just ordinarily transformations, and happen in the order in which you have chained them.
+Importantly, these are just ordinary processors, and happen in the order in which you have chained them.
 For example, in the code snippet above `ev.preventDefault` will only be called on events that pass `filter(_.keyCode == KeyCode.Enter)`.
-Internally all transformations have access to both the latest processed value, and the original event, so it's fine to call the `.preventDefault` transformation even after you've used `.map(_.keyCode)`.
+Internally all processors have access to both the latest processed value, and the original event, so it's fine to call the `.preventDefault` processor even after you've used `.map(_.keyCode)`.

 #### useCapture